You Clicked. That’s on You.

 You Clicked.
 That’s on you.

-Let me be upfront about something before we go any further.
-You will not see my face.
+Letโ€™s start this first conversation by saying you will not see my face.
 Not now, not ever.
-I will use an avatar or prepared footage.
-The reason is practical: a large portion of those on the internet have demonstrated that the moment a face appears, the conversation stops being about ideas and becomes about the person.
-I am not interested in that conversation.
+If it is a video, I will use an avatar or prepared footage.
+The reason is practical: a large portion of those on the internet have shown that the moment an argument challenges their personal beliefs, their interest is no longer about the belief and becomes about attacking the person who challenges it.
+I am not interested in that conversation with those people.

-One more thing.
-If you cannot conduct yourself like an adult in the comment section, you will be blocked โ€” permanently and without a second thought.
+So in the spirit of that decision, I have also decided that if you cannot conduct yourself like an adult in the comment section, you will be blocked โ€” permanently and without a second thought.
 Not hidden, not muted, not warned.
 Gone.
-Meaningful conversation is welcome here, including disagreement.
-Dissent, challenge, pushback โ€” all of it is fine as long as the person doing it is capable of basic human conduct.
-If you are not, the door works both ways.
+Meaningful conversations are welcome here, including disagreements.
+Dissent, challenge, and pushback are all welcome, as long as the person doing it is capable of basic human conduct.
+If you are not, the doorโ€™s behind you, use it.

 If that already bothers you, then what follows is really going to be a problem.

 Something has gone wrong with people.
 Not a little wrong.
 Fundamentally, structurally, maybe irreversibly wrong.
-The working theory for a long time was that humanity was on an upward arc โ€” that we were, however slowly and messily, becoming more civilized, more capable of basic decency toward one another.
-That theory has become very hard to defend.
-What we are watching right now, in real time, across every platform and every public space both digital and physical, is regression.
-A large portion of the human race is not evolving.
+The working theory for a long time was that humanity was on an upward arc.
+That we were, however slowly and messily, becoming more civilized, more capable of basic decency toward one another.
+That theory has become very difficult to defend.
+What we are watching right now, in real time and demonstrated across every platform and every public space both digital and physical, is regression.
+A large portion of the human race is devolving.
 They are moving in the wrong direction, and doing it proudly.

 The anonymity of the internet didn’t create this.
 It revealed it.
-It handed millions of people a megaphone and zero consequences and what came pouring out wasn’t suppressed brilliance or overlooked wisdom.
-What came out was the ugliest, pettiest, most small-minded version of people that had always been in there, sitting in the shadows waiting.
-Society had managed to get a grip on them, to push them back โ€” and then we started putting trash in power and the mask didn’t fall off.
-People took it off voluntarily and threw it in the trash.
+It handed millions of people a megaphone and zero consequences, and what came pouring out wasn’t suppressed brilliance or overlooked wisdom.
+What came out was the ugliest, pettiest, most small-minded version of people.
+These people had always been in there, sitting in the shadows waiting.
+Society had managed to get a grip on them, to push them back, but things changed when we started electing trash as leaders.
+Then the mask didn’t fall off; people took it off voluntarily and threw it in the trash.

 Here is something the internet has collectively, catastrophically forgotten: you do not have to watch things you do not like.

 That’s it.
 That’s the whole lesson.
 Nobody asked you to be here.
-I am giving my opinion โ€” that is all โ€” and you have options.
+Iโ€™m giving my opinion, that is all, and you have options.
+And if you wish to express them, by all means, do.

-If what you brought is a genuine thought, a real counterpoint, an actual perspective worth hearing โ€” say it.
+So if you brought a genuine thought, a real counterpoint, an actual perspective worth hearing, I invite you to contribute it.
 That conversation is welcome.
-I am not married to my opinions โ€” a genuine argument that changes my mind is welcome, because that is how a person grows.
-But if what you brought is rage because something challenged you, or spite because you disagree and can’t articulate why without getting ugly โ€” or simply because you don’t want to hear something that might make it true โ€” this is not the place for that.
+It should be said upfront that I am not married to my opinions.
+The whole purpose of forming an opinion is to have it challenged so eventually an opinion turns into an understanding based in truth.
+So genuine arguments that can change my mind are welcome, because that is how a person grows.
+But if what you brought is rage because something challenged you and your eyes are closed to all contradictory evidence or simply because you don’t want to hear something because that might make it true, then this is not the place for you.

 There is a specific kind of person who has thrived in the current environment.
-They have no platform of their own.
+They have no platform of their own, nor do they want one.
 They have built nothing, created nothing, contributed nothing to any conversation worth having.
-They are, in the most precise sense of the word, a nobody โ€” and they know it, which is exactly why they do what they do.
+They are, in the most precise sense of the word, nobody, and they know it, which is exactly why they do what they do.

 And it is working.
 People are shutting up.
 People are walking away.
 People who had something worth saying are going quiet because the cost of saying it has become a sustained campaign of abuse from people who will never, in their entire lives, do anything of meaning.
-There is a quote from Warhammer 40k that says it best, “when you are gone you will not be missed” and that is exactly who these people are.
+There is a quote from Warhammer 40k that says it best: โ€œWhen you are gone, you will not be missed.โ€ And that is exactly who these people are.
 Momentary noise.

 This is what the internet has decided to reward.
 Not quality.
 Not courage.
 Not honesty.
-The ability to make someone else’s life miserable for sport because hatred creates engagement, not civility.
+But the ability to generate enough hate in every person who partakes in their platform to ensure we collectively make each otherโ€™s lives as miserable as possible.

-But let me make this clear.
-I am not special.
+But I also want to clarify that I am not special.
 I have an opinion and an internet connection, and that is the full extent of what separates me from anyone else doing this.
+The difference I hope here is that I welcome counterpoints because they help me sculpt a more considered opinion.
+So how do I handle things I donโ€™t like on the internet?
 When someone online says something I can’t stand, I unsubscribe and walk away.
-If something genuinely needs to be said, I find a way to say it directly, privately, and with respect โ€” because that is how a person handles disagreement, not by screaming into a public comment section like the world owes them an audience.
+I click โ€œDo not recommend this channel,โ€ but only as a last resort.
+Because if they are saying something I donโ€™t like and I cannot define why I donโ€™t like it, I feel it is my job to continue watching or reading them until the reason for my discomfort becomes clear.
+Then if something genuinely needs to be said, I find a way to say it directly, privately, and with respect because that is how a person handles disagreement, not by screaming into a public comment section like the world owes them an audience.

 A Word About What Comes Next